 I am firmly in this camp.
 My investments have a sufficient time horizon that I trust in the market’s ability to recover no matter what downturns may come in the next 20-30 years.

-Can I Lose All of My Money in an Index or Mutual Fund?
+Can I Lose All of My Money – Index Fund VS Mutual Fund?

-While it can be challenging to decide where to put your money for the long-term, there are a few sound investing principles to follow to make sure you don’t go wrong, whether you choose index or mutual funds.
+However, there are a few sound investing principles to follow to make sure you don’t go wrong, whether you choose the former or the latter investment option.

 - Leave timing to the clocks: Trying to time the market is often a futile game.
 And in my household, it tends to create nothing but frustration.
 For me, the only guarantee in market timing is the second I try to sell off holdings to beat the market; whatever I just sold is going to go through the roof.